adithyaMohan200/Pokeapi-Wrapper/README.md

-# Python Pokeapi-Wrapper
+# Python PokeapiWrapper
-#A wrapper for the Pokéapi in python
+#A wrapper for the Pokéapi in python( Also a pip module)

 # Purpose